fiznool/blog-hugo/content/blog/2016-10-01-running-a-node-dot-js-app-in-a-low-memory-environment.markdown

 ### More Information

-If this has peaked your interest, you can read more about v8's memory management process [here](https://strongloop.com/strongblog/node-js-performance-garbage-collection/).
+If this has piqued your interest, you can read more about v8's memory management process [here](https://strongloop.com/strongblog/node-js-performance-garbage-collection/).

 ## Configuration